Why poetry is great to learn Spanish?

 See?
 I start with my idea and the image I want to convey.
 Then, I go search for synonyms and explore their meanings and uses until I find the exact word for that image.

 I will stop here with my poem.
-You get the idea of how this process can really help you to not only increase your vocabulary but also find accuracy.
+This process can really help you increase your vocabulary and accuracy.

 What are your own, unique images?

-Also, the other element that makes poetry so interesting is that it invites you to reflect on your own personal “imagery”.
-As I said, for me coffee is like a cosy blanket.
-It makes me feel cosy, warm and safe and I have clear images of how these feelings appear in my mind.
+The other element that makes poetry so interesting is that it invites you to reflect on your own personal “imagery.”
+As I said, coffee is like a cosy blanket.
+It makes me feel cosy, warm, and safe, and I have clear images of how these feelings appear in my mind.
 Now, what does this first sip of coffee mean to you?
-Is it the beginning of a new day, gratitude, potential?
+Is it the beginning of a new day, gratitude, or potential?
 And what images do these feelings evoke?

 These images are super important when we want to talk to someone.
-Because it helps the listener paint a picture in their heads of our message.
-It makes it clearer.
-And it helps the listener to connect with us better and deeper.
+They help the listener picture our message in their heads, making it clearer and helping them connect with us better and deeper.

-If you talked with me, you will soon notice how I tend to bring colour to my speech by bringing images and comparisons.
-I tend to speak in English all the time because I live in an English speaking country and all my friends speak English, so what helps me make myself understood is bringing these images when I don’t find the right words.
+If you talked with me, you will soon notice how I bring colour to my speech by bringing images and comparisons.
+I tend to speak in English all the time because I live in an English-speaking country, and all my friends speak English.
+So, what helps me understand myself is by bringing these images when I don’t find the right words.

-So, let’s say I want to explain to my friend that the other day I woke up super disoriented and I wanted to tell her that I was “wobbling down the stairs” but I didn’t have that word in my vocabulary yet.
+So, let’s say I want to explain to my friend that the other day, I woke up super disoriented.
+I wanted to tell her that I was “wobbling down the stairs,” but that word wasn’t in my vocabulary yet.

-I then would say that I was going down the stairs like a toddler which would immediately paint a picture in her mind.
-We “share” that image and she would connect with my emotion of how I felt going down the stairs.
+I then would say that I was going down the stairs like a toddler, which would immediately paint a picture in her mind.
+We would “share” that image, and she would connect with my emotion of how I felt going down the stairs.
 Now, this is a common image as an example, but the point is that being “fluent” in your own imagery is more important and useful than having a long list of decontextualised words.

 Three realities about reaching accuracy in the target language